ebruchez/darius-xml.js/README.md

 - The Scala code is the result of a translation from Java which means that errors might have been introduced.
 The best way to address this is to run a solid test suite on the Scala.js version.

+## Numbers

+The current demo app, including the XML parser:

+- weighs 144 KB of compressed JavaScript
+    - including relevant Scala library code
+    - excluding jQuery, which is used for the demo app
+- has 82 Scala files (including a few files for the demo)
+- has 11,867 lines of non-blank, non-comments, non-test Scala code
+    - `impl`: 7,627 lines
+    - `util`: 2,630 lines
+    - `xni`: 767 lines
+    - `parsers`: 664 lines
+    - `demo: 139 lines
+    - `api`: 40 lines

+For comparison:

+- a compressed Java JAR containing only the Xerces parser is 206 KB
+- a compressed Java JAR of the full Xerces parser is 1.4 MB

 ## API

 TBD